akka/akka/akka-docs/src/main/paradox/scala/stream/stream-flows-and-basics.md

 producer of elements

 Flow
-: A processing stage which has *exactly one input and output*, which connects its up- and downstreams by transforming the data elements flowing through it.
+: A processing stage which has *exactly one input and output*, which connects its upstream and downstream by transforming the data elements flowing through it.

 RunnableGraph